 The NFL Draft is an exciting time for all football fans.
 Every year, teams look to fill holes in their roster and add big names to brighten the future for their franchise.
 The NFL Draft takes place in April and happens when the rest of the sports world is pretty slowed down.
 Because of this, the NFL Draft has around six million viewers every year.

-Both of the Scouts in the NFL Draft this year graduated in the Class of 2020.
+Two of the Scouts in the NFL Draft this year graduated in the Class of 2020, with one of them graduating in the Class of 2021.

 To begin, Rylie Mills is a defensive tackle from Notre Dame.
 He was a captain this season and a vital player for the Irish.
 Unfortunately, in the Irish’s playoff game vs Indiana, he suffered a knee injury which sidelined him for the rest of the season.